rafaeljesus/go-oo/README.md

 ## Go oo

 * Sample of object oriented web servers in go.
+* A minimal docker alpine container
+* Automatically pushes it to dockerhub if tests pass

 ## Docker
 This repository has automated image builds on hub.docker.com after successfully building and testing.
 See the `deployment` section of [circle.yml](circle.yml) for details on how this is done.
 Note that three environment variables need to be set on CircleCI for the deployment to work: